ac-ryan/free-genai-bootcamp-2025/sentence-constructor/chatGPT/prompt.md

 - Clues and Considerations

 ### Vocabulary Table
-- Don't repeat words in the vocabulary table
+- Don't repeat words in the vocabulary table.
+If miru verb is repeated twice, show it only once
 - Vocabulary table should only inclue, verbs, adverbs, adjectives, and nouns
 - Don't provide particles in the  table, student need to figure out the correct particles to use
 - Provide vocabulary in a table with three colums: Japanses, Romaji, English
+- If there is more than one meaning for a word.
+Show the most common meaning

 ### Sentence Structure
 - Don't provide particles in the sentence structure